AndrewClarke/Allens-Interval-Algebra/README.md

 can only satisfy exactly one operator.

-The class must be sub-classed because you are required to define a 'forever' value for your class, along with the size of the 'atomic clock' (chronon) and clock ticks.
+The class must be sub-classed because you are required to define a 'forever' value for your class, along with the size of the atomic clock and clock ticks in your chosen resolution.
-Note that the clock ticks are not used (yet) but the 'forever' value definitely is.
+NOTE: currently, the two clock ticks are not used, because I'm not sure if the clients should be required to round to the tick granularities, or whether this library should act like a nanny and perform/check roundings on your behalf.
+It is important to know, however, that the code is always written to trust that the start and end values are correctly rounded to appropriate ticks.

 An early version of this code allowed nil to represent 'forever' BUT it has weaknesses when inlining combinations of operators - many tests for nil were required to guard